heshamebaid/pizza_violation_system/README.md

 ### 2. Detection Service (`detection_service/`)
 **Role:** Subscribes to the message broker, performs object detection and tracking, applies violation logic, and updates the streaming service.
 - **Technologies:** Python, Ultralytics YOLO, DeepSORT, OpenCV, pika, requests
+- **Logic Summary:**
+    - Each hand is tracked independently across frames.
+    - If a hand intersects an ROI, it is marked as "was in ROI".
+    - When that hand later touches the pizza:
+        - If holding a scooper: **No violation**
+        - If not holding a scooper: **Violation flagged**
+    - After touching the pizza, the hand's ROI state is reset.
 - **How it works:** Receives frames, runs YOLO, tracks hands/scoopers, checks ROIs, flags violations, sends results to streaming service.

 ### 3. Streaming Service (`streaming_service/`)